nriddiford/svParser/README.md

 * Filters can be used in combination with other features of svParser to experiment with filters that remove obvious false positives while retaining true positives.
 E.g:

-* See summary of variants that have >= 4 reads supporting call in tumour (-f su=4) `perl script/svParse.pl -v data/lumpy/HUM-7.tagged.SC.lumpy.gt_all.vcf -t l -f su=4`
+* See summary of variants that have >= 4 reads supporting call in tumour (`-f su=4`) `perl script/svParse.pl -v data/lumpy/HUM-7.tagged.SC.lumpy.gt_all.vcf -t l -f su=4`

-* See summary of variants that have >= 4 reads supporting call in tumour and have both breakpoints on chromosomes contained in 'chroms.txt'
+* See summary of variants that have >= 4 reads supporting call in tumour and have both breakpoints on chromosomes contained in `chroms.txt`
 `perl script/svParse.pl -v data/lumpy/HUM-7.tagged.SC.lumpy.gt_all.vcf -t l -f su=4 -f chr=1`